 [Image Properties: I increased W from 500 to 600.]

-For more information about the Library Catalog, check out the Search Tips page on the CSB and SJU Libraries website.
+For more information about the Library Catalog, check out our Search Tips page.

 Watch the following video to see how to access eBooks from the CSB and SJU Libraries: